 - How to drywall your garage

-I highly recommend you check them out so you can see the entire project, from start to finish.
+I recommend starting with the waterproofing article so you can see the entire project from start to finish.

 What Type of Insulation to Use in the Garage

-I chose to use Johnson Manville TempControl mineral wool unfaced batt insulation with a rating of R-15.
+I chose to use Johnson Manville TempControl mineral wool unfaced batt insulation for exterior walls with a rating of R-15.

 There’s a lot to that, so let me break it down.